KevinHanson/J.O.B-Training-Linux-1/README.md

 6. Now type the command ```grep -in 'it' * > grep.txt``` and press enter
   * note that grep has searched every file in the current directory for the word it and returned output showing the file and line number it found it on

-## You have now completed the first online exercise for Linux commands.
-You will now be taken back to the Jump on Board website to begin the next section regarding system commands.
-Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#system" target="_blank">Linux Commands Course Website</a> to continue to the next section.
+## You have now completed the online exercise for Linux commands.
+Please return to the course website for further instruction.